 As Jessica Thorne she writes fantasy romance – The Queen’s Wing (Bookouture, 2018) and The Stone’s Heart (Bookouture, 2019), which was shortlisted for the RNA Fantasy Romantic Novel of the Year Award in 2020, and the Hollow King Duology Mageborn (2020) and Nightborn (2020).
 She likes to wander between genres, but always with a fantasy twist.
-Her recent books The Lost Girls of Foxfield Hall (2021) and The Bookbinder’s Daughter (2021) blend magic, time travel and women’s fiction.
+Her recent books The Lost Girls of Foxfield Hall (2021), The Bookbinder’s Daughter (2021) and The Water Witch (2022) blend magic, time travel and women’s fiction.

 As R. F. Long she writes fantasy & paranormal romance such as The Scroll Thief, Soul Fire and the Holtlands stories (The Wolf’s Sister, the Wolf’s Mate and Songs of the Wolf) which were originally published with Samhain publishing and which she recently re-released along with the full-length, final part of the series The Wolf’s Destiny.

 She lives in Ireland and works in a library of rare, unusual & occasionally crazy books.
 But they don’t talk to her that often.